 After booting, the downstream machine starts cyclic connection attempts to the configured upstream machines.
 When a connection is established, the downstream machine starts sending a ServiceDescription message whereupon the upstream machine answers with its own ServiceDescription.
 This ServiceDescription message contains the lane ID of the sending machine related to this TCP connection.
 It also contains a list of features which are implemented by the client.
 The features of the Hermes specification 1.0 have to be supported by any implementation and shall not be included explicitly.

-If a downstream machine is already connected to the lane, the connection is replaced by the new connection at the next appropriate moment.
-In this case, a Notification message shall be sent before closing the old connection.
+If a downstream machine is already connected to the lane, this connection will be retained.
+A Notification message shall be sent to the new connection before it is closed..

 After exchanging the handshake messages, both machines may begin to send BoardAvailable/ MachineReady messages (see section 2.4).